Epalaciol/Epalaciol/README.md

 <br />

-I'm **Esteban Palacio Londoño** 🤵🏻, student of Systems and Informatic Engineering and Data Science from Medellín, Colombia .
+I'm **Esteban Palacio Londoño** 🤵🏻, Software Engineer from Medellín, Colombia .

 In this repository you can find some projects that I have developed along my undergrade studies and others about personal projects used to lear new frameworks and technologies